grannymaster/eftmapsandstuff/README.md

 #### !DISCLAIMER!
 I don't own any of these files or images.
 This repository was made to have all the maps I like in the same place.
 All credits go to the original creators.
 -------------

-# CTRL + RIGHTCLICK THE HYPERLINKS FOR RAW IMAGES
+# CTRL + LEFTCLICK THE HYPERLINKS FOR RAW IMAGES

 | Customs  | Interchange  | Lighthouse  | Reserve | Shoreline  | Streets   | Woods   | Factory   | Ground Zero  |
 |---|---|---|---|---|---|---|---|---|